jpype-project/jpype/doc/userguide.rst

 a Java class instance.
 There are two keyword arguments ``loader`` and ``initialize``.
 The loader can point to an alternative ClassLoader which is handy when loading custom classes through mechanisms such as over the web.
-The ``initialize`` argument corresponds to loading a class without loading dependencies nor populate static fields.
-This option is likely not useful for ordinary users, but was provided calling forName was problematic due to `caller sensitive`_ issues.
+A False ``initialize`` argument loads a class without loading dependencies nor populating static fields.
+This option is likely not useful for ordinary users.
+It was provided when calling forName was problematic due to `caller sensitive`_ issues.

 Type Matching
 =============

-The section provides tables documenting the JPype conversion rules.
+This section provides tables documenting the JPype conversion rules.
 JPype defines different levels of "match" between Python objects and Java types.
 These levels are: